COVID-19 resources for the public

 Walking your dog

-The dog owners among us will no doubt be pleased of the opportunities to get out and walk the pooch in these times of restricted entertainment options.
-However, in the spirit of social responsibility, we also need to apply the principles of physical distancing to our furry friends – this means walking on lead/harness for the foreseeable future.
+The dog owners among us will no doubt be pleased of the opportunities to get out and walk the pooch at times of restricted movement (alert levels 3 and 4).
+However, in the spirit of social responsibility, we also need to apply the principles of physical distancing to our furry friends – this means walking on lead/harness at these times.

 Keeping your dog on a lead reduces the chances of you breaking your bubble to retrieve them if needed, as well as lowering their risk of getting into trouble.
 Remember, only go walking with other people from your bubble, and walk from your house rather than driving somewhere else.